-- Do not change any port numbers provided.
+- Do not change any standard port numbers for scored services.

-- Do not change any OS that is provided unless otherwise specified by Competition Leadership.
+- Do not change or upgrade any OS that is provided.

 - Do not change or delete any user information provided.

 - Do not utilize any software that requires a paid license.
 All software must be open source and free.
-Trial versions are ok.
+Trial versions are acceptable.

-- Do not physically tamper with any other team’s physical boxes.
+- Do not physically tamper with any other team’s physical devices.

-- Do not perform offensive actions toward other teams or the network.
+- Do not perform offensive actions toward other teams or the competition network.

-- Do not touch the box or any configurations for the “Scoring” box.
+- Do not touch the box or any configurations for the Scoreboard or VPN.